Privacy Notice for Current Students

 We may process your personal data because it is necessary for the performance of our tasks carried out in the public interest, as set out in our mission statement and values, which can be found at www.aubg.edu/mission-values, such as:

-- are part of our academic and educational mission;
+- tasks that are part of our academic and educational mission;

 - to promote equality and diversity throughout the university;